 Second year and Advanced Standing MSW students are required to obtain 500 hours over the duration of their internship.

 All students are eligible to receive up to 25 hours for "volunteering" outside of their internship per semester.

 Your Field Directors

-- Ms. Cherry Malone (firstname.lastname@example.org) is the MSW Field Director.
+- Prof. Cherry Malone (firstname.lastname@example.org) is the MSW Field Director.
 She places all of the first-year MSW students for their internships.
 Ms. Malone also is in charge of all of the clinical affiliation agreements for our agency partners.